masseygeo/earthscape/README.md

-## Ongoing Work
+## Roadmap
-- Adding additional 1:24,000-scale surficial geologic quadrangle maps
+- Expanding the dataset with new surficial geologic maps
 - Updating the unique patch ID grid for intuitive geospatially aware selection
-- Testing additional modalities
+- Testing datasets with broader coverage (e.g., 1/3-arc-second DEM, ASTER DEM, etc.)
-  - New terrain features
+- Segmentation benchmarks

-  - Datasets with broader coverage (e.g., 1/3-arc-second DEM, Sentinel-1, Sentinel-2, etc.)
+## Contributing to EarthScape
-- Segmentation tests
+We encourage your contributions to EarthScape!
+Detailed instructions to come...

 ## Citations
 - **The dataset:**